13 zip codes·Updated June 2026

-Mountains on one side, lake on the other — there is physically nowhere left to build.
-Supply constraints here aren't cyclical, they're geological.
-That's about as bullish a long-term thesis as you'll find for a rental market.
+Mountains on one side, lake on the other.
+Physically nowhere left to build.
+The supply constraint isn't cyclical, it's geological.
+About as bullish a long-term thesis as you'll find for a rental market.

 Median Asking Rent